 ChickTech: High School revolves around creating events that will get high schoolers interested and excited about technology.
 These events pose some interesting challenges, as we expect that most of our participants have never had a chance to do anything like what we are offering.
 Our goal is to reach the girls who would make great engineers, but because of stereotypes and a lack of opportunity, may not realize it until they are already doing something else, if at all.
 We also strive to show the relevance of each workshop to their lives–and help them to understand that they have the ability use tech to transform their world!

 ChickTech is not an alternative education setting, it is meant to supplement a girl’s education by showing her what a career in tech would entail.
-Girls will attend the kick off event over 1 weekend and then can attend any other workshops they’d like throughout the school year (also scheduled on weekends so as to not interfere with school or extracurricular activities).
+Girls attend the kick off event over 1 weekend in fall, and then can attend any other workshops they’d like throughout the school year (also scheduled on weekends so as to not interfere with school or extracurricular activities).